I can tell when I’m being taken out of context.

 I can tell when people put all the pieces together and figure out what my context is.
 I’m traveling full time.
 A young entrepreneur who writes and looks for new experiences.
-Someone who wants to understand the local culture and make friends wherever I end up.
-I don’t choose where I end up, but I do choose to LIVE there.
+Someone who wants to understand the local culture and make friends wherever I go.
+I don’t choose where I end up, but I do choose to live there.

 The power of context is even more impactful on a larger scale.

 If a ragtag collection of people start taking over public spaces in hundreds of cities around the world, causing the police in cash-strapped countries to work overtime and politicians to worry over their careers, you may wonder who these hooligans occupying public property are.
-If you keep up with the news and the economic situation and read history books and have a sense of why these people are protesting, on the other hand, you may reconsider which side of the situation is made up of hooligans.
+If you keep up with the news and the economic situation and read history books and have a sense of why these people are protesting on the other hand, you may reconsider which side contains the hooligans.

 Context is different for everyone.

-The only way to increase the value of your context is to increase the scope of your experiences.
+The only way to increase the reliability of your context is to increase the scope of your experiences.